 6. Mucro Headphones

-This wired model is easily foldable, features a built-in mic and is designed with a reflective sticker at the back for enhanced visibility when running at night.
+Easily foldable with a built-in mic, these wired headphones are designed with a reflective sticker at the back for enhanced visibility when running at night.
+The shallow tip design is meant to sit comfortably in the ear.

-Pros: They come in blue and green.
-These include large, medium and small sizes ear tips.
+Pros: Coming in blue and green, these headphones include large, medium and small sizes ear tips for further customization of fit.

 Cons: These aren’t Bluetooth headphones.
 They aren’t wireless.